 Just like humans, dogs do not gain any nutrients or energy from fiber, and it is more or less passed straight through the digestive system intact, and therefore it almost has zero calories.
 While it holds no real nutritional value, it’s extremely important to the digestive system.
 It will help your dog remove waste from their body that otherwise may be harmful.

 For breeds that are active and have slowed down, it’s especially important to manage fiber intake.
 Picking the right food for breeds like Boxers or the right food for a Husky are examples of dog breeds that require careful food management due to being less active later in life.

 Types Of Fiber

 There are actually two different types of fiber.
-There’s soluble and insoluble.
+These are soluble and insoluble.
 They both have different purposes.
 Both are an important part of your dog’s diet, so it’s good to get an understanding of each.
-Let’s take a deeper look at what they are, and what function they serve.
+Let’s take a deeper look at what they are and what function they serve.

 Recommended Fiber Content

 Generally, most standard dog kibble offers a fiber content of 2% to 5%.
 There is no specific guideline about what a high fiber diet is.
 But, it is generally accepted by canine nutritionists that it’s anywhere between 6% and 12%.
 Every recommendation that’s on our list contains at least this amount.